Catharism: Christology

 Cathars venerated Jesus Christ and followed what they considered to be his true teachings, labelling themselves as "Good Christians".
-However, they denied his physical incarnation.
-Authors believe that their conception of Jesus resembled docetism, believing him the human form of an angel, whose physical body was only an appearance.
+However, they denied his physical incarnation and Resurrection.
+Authors believe that their conception of Jesus resembled Docetism, believing him the human form of an angel, whose physical body was only an appearance.
 This illusory form would have possibly been given by the Virgin Mary, another angel in human form, or possibly a human born of a woman with no involvement of a man.

-They firmly rejected the Resurrection of Jesus, seeing it as representing reincarnation, and the Christian symbol of the cross, considering it to be not more than a material instrument of torture and evil.
-They also saw John the Baptist, identified also with Elijah, as an evil being sent to hinder Jesus's teaching through the false sacrament of baptism.
-For the Cathars the "resurrection" mentioned in the New Testament was only a symbol of re-incarnation.
+They firmly rejected the Resurrection of Jesus, seeing it as representing reincarnation, and the Christian symbol of the cross, considering it to be no more than a material instrument of torture and evil.
+They also saw John the Baptist, identified as the same entity as the prophet Elijah, as an evil being sent to hinder Jesus's teaching through the false sacrament of baptism.
+For the Cathars, the "resurrection" mentioned in the New Testament was only a symbol of re-incarnation.

-Most Cathars did not accept the normative Trinitarian understanding of Jesus, instead resembling nontrinitarian modalistic monarchianism (Sabellianism) in the West and adoptionism in the East, which might or might not be combined with the mentioned docetism.
+Most Cathars did not accept the normative Trinitarian understanding of Jesus, instead resembling nontrinitarian modalistic Monarchianism (Sabellianism) in the West and adoptionism in the East, which might or might not be combined with the mentioned Docetism.
 Bernard of Clairvaux's biographer and other sources accuse some Cathars of Arianism, and some scholars see Cathar Christology as having traces of earlier Arian roots.

 Some communities might have believed in the existence of a spirit realm created by the good God, the "Land of the Living", whose history and geography would have served as the basis for the evil god's corrupt creation.
 Under this view, the history of Jesus would have happened roughly as told, only in the spirit realm.
 The physical Jesus from the material world would have been evil, a false messiah and a lustful lover of the material Mary Magdalene.
 However, the true Jesus would have influenced the physical world in a way similar to the Harrowing of Hell, only by inhabiting the body of Paul.
 13th century chronicler Pierre des Vaux-de-Cernay recorded those views.